 Hazard identification and risk assessment by a trained worker are required to determine appropriate controls to address the specific space hazards, including those that can cause acute or chronic harm to workers.
-The standard provides detailed guidance as to roles required for safe entry, training requirements for entry and rescue teams and training provider qualification requirements.
-The standard also addresses competency for individuals to work within confined spaces related to their ability to perform specific roles.
+The above documents provide detailed guidance as to roles required for safe entry, training requirements for entry and rescue teams and training provider qualification requirements.
+The legislation documents also addresses competency for individuals to work within confined spaces related to their ability to perform specific roles.